 Aside from his work in entertainment and publishing, Don is known internationally for his involvement with dinosaurs and other things prehistoric, a subject he has been seriously interested in since the age of six.
 He has lectured on dinosaurs at museums, universities and other major institutions in the USA and Europe.

-He often appears on TV and radio talk shows, is a frequent guest at science-fiction, horror and comic-book conventions, and is a familiar “talking head” in video and TV documentaries talking about dinosaurs, as well as monster movies and other topics.
-Regularly Don speaks at seminars for actors and film-makers.
-In 1999 and 2000, respectively, he became a volunteer at both The Field Museum (Chicago, Photography Department) and the Natural History Museum of Los Angeles County (Paleontology Department and Dinosaur Institute).
+During the summer of 1985 Don was hired by Disney Studios for a month-long, cross-country tour publicizing the movie Baby, Secret of the Lost Legend, doing lectures at museums and schools, radio, TV and print interviews, and making personal appearances.In 1999 and 2000, respectively, he became a volunteer at both The Field Museum (Chicago, Photography Department) and the Natural History Museum of Los Angeles County (Paleontology Department and Dinosaur Institute).
+He has been a guest instructor, teaching about writing, film history and movie making, at such institutions as St. Benedict High School (Chicago), The Field Museum, Harold Washington College and Columbia College (both Chicago).
 And he has done myriad signings (and continues to do them) at book, comic book and video stores, conventions, museums, libraries and other venues, autographing items he has written.

 Among Don’s many interests are paleontology, movies (especially the older horror films, Westerns, serials and film noir), science fiction and fantasy, music, comic books, reptiles, motorcycles, stage magic, the Three Stooges, Jackie Gleason, old-fashioned amusement parks (with real roller coasters), side shows and “holy relics”; and Don never outgrew his love for electric trains.